Quick reminder: Tomorrow’s Board meeting is at 9:30 am in the Golf Club.

 Too much activity is being held in the secret Board executive sessions, closed off from members.
 Minutes from such sessions are generic and boilerplate and don’t provide any real information.
 Going forward, Boards should really ask themselves if the business being conducted in executive session is worthy of the secrecy, and then provide a proper summary of what was discussed in the minutes.

 This came to a head recently with the Joint Committee.
 Members were generally surprised that the Board decided to enter into an agreement to cost share restaurant operating deficits with the golf club.
 The reason they were surprised is that these discussions were sometimes held in executive session.
-That’s right, the Board deemed a negotiation with an Association club to be a “contract” and thus worthy of being held in a secret executive session.
+That’s right, the Board deemed a negotiation with an Association club (ie. itself) to be a “contract” and thus worthy of being held in a secret executive session.
 That’s insane and is a complete misuse of executive sessions.

 Secret and Undocumented Committees